Lee Sowles, MPH

 Lee started this program because she is a true example of someone who has developed resilience, self compassion, and purpose in her own life.
 Struggling with healthy sleep patterns since high school, she noticed a dramatic shift when she started practicing yoga several times a week in her early 20’s.
 Better sleep improved her focus as well as a feeling of overall less anxiety and more ease.
-Her self-awareness deepened from there, recognizing how pervasive self-doubt, worry, and fear were in her life and the need for more balance in order to feel happy and well.
+Her self-awareness deepened from there, as she recognized how pervasive self-doubt, worry, and fear were in her life and the need for more balance in order to feel happy and well.

 At the same time this transformative practice entered her life, Lee was working with the most vulnerable communities in Maine.
 She quickly recognized the disparity in who is able to access the practices.

 With the goal to one day make yoga and mindfulness accessible to more people, Lee took a leap and moved to Los Angeles to attend a Yoga Teacher Training in 2011.
 After her training, she moved to Boston where she taught part time under a mentor who supported her growth as a teacher working with a diverse group of people living with long-term injuries, disabilities, and other ailments.
 During this time, Lee also received her Masters of Public Health which she focused on social determinants of health, program development, and public health research.